DMV Physicals (DOT Physical Exams) in Palmdale

-Dr. Katayoun Motlagh offers DMV / DOT physical exams for commercial driver’s licenses (CDLs) at her Palmdale and Encino, CA practice.
+Dr. Katayoun Motlagh offers DMV / DOT physical exams for commercial driver’s licenses (CDLs) at her Palmdale, CA practice.
 Learn more below, or book an appointment with our certified DOT medical examiner today using the form on this page.

 What is a DMV physical for DOT?